RenderKit/ospray/doc/api.md

                                                "prim.materialID" (otherwise it is
                                                per-primitive)
   ------------------ --------------- --------- ---------------------------------------
-  : Parameters understood by GeometryInstance.
+  : Parameters understood by GeometricModel.

 Renderer